NHemmerly/Kneel-Server-Docs/networking.md

 ![A crude drawing of my basic network layout](./images/Network-diagram-1.png "Network Diagram")

 My basic network configuration consists of mostly wireless devices, and a few wired devices.
-The theory behind my network design is
+The theory behind my network design is that VMs that are exposed to the internet via port forwarding (such as a minecraft server) should be separated from non-exposed machines and VMs.
+Wireless devices should also be in a separate network from wired management devices.
+The general idea is that segmented networks provide increased security and performance, especially when paired with firewall settings across clients and network devices.

 ## Subnetting and VLANs